 Land Cover Classification Impact Area (acres)

 Agriculture

 Row Crops 677.0

 Hay/Pasture/Old field 0

 Other Agriculture 120.9

-Non-Agricultural Upland
+Non-Agricultural Upl and

 Prairie/Grassland 1.1

 Upland Woods 2.0

 Wetlands

 Non-Forested Wetlands (including open water) 4.5

 Forested Wetlands 0

 Developed Land

 Residential 0

 Commercial /Industrial (includes road right-of-way) <0.1

 Project Area Total 805.6

 The collection system is comprised of the underground and an overhead cabling infrastructure located between the solar production areas (outside fenced areas).
 The width of the collection system would vary depending on the number of cables in a given location.
 For the purpose of impact analysis in the application, installation of the underground collection system is estimated to be an approximate 15-foot wide temporary trench and the collection system would be installed utilizing a vibratory plow or trenching methods.
-Installation of the overhead collection system would include placement of transmission poles on either side of US 18 and placement of up to 15 lines that would span approximately 375 feet at least 17 feet above the highway.
+Installation of the overhead collection system would include placement of transmission poles on either side of US 18 and placement of up to 15 lines that would span approximately 375 feet.
+The span would be more than 40 feet above the roadway in order to span the existing 40-foot high distribution lines located on the north side of US 18.
 Table 3.5-4 presents the acreages of impacts in the Project area due to the collection system.